tc39/proposal-resizablearraybuffer/README.md

   //
   // The ResizableArrayBuffer can only grow up to the provided
   // maximumByteLength.
+  //
-  constructor(byteLength, maximumByteLength);
+  // Throws a RangeError if maximumByteLength is not finite. constructor(byteLength, maximumByteLength);

   // Returns a *non*-resizable ArrayBuffer with the same byte content